 Volcanoes, tsunamis, earthquakes, landslides—the last 10 years are a rude reminder that one or more of these natural disasters will dramatically impact our current modes of living and doing business.
 And while such larger fatality events are less frequent than climatic conditions such as floods, heat waves and blizzards, according to the U.S. Geological Survey (USGS), each of these incidents reinforces the need for a deeper understanding and focus on catastrophic event preparedness.
 And at the national security level, having a methodology that proactively prepares for such supply chain risk hazards is mandatory.

-Cue from the government
+Cue from the White House

 Working through the Regional Catastrophic Preparedness Grant Program (RCPGP) Mid-Atlantic Supply Chain Resilience Project, the Shared Intellectual, Inventory, Infrastructure, Information and Integrated Ecosystem Systems (SI5ES) was adopted for exploration.